Just Eat Takeaway.com

 Stepping into 2020, Just Eat Takeaway.com had just announced their business merger bringing more than 8500 employees together.
 Coming with operational, communication and cultural challenges, the success of the business merger depended on many factors.

-JET’s integration programme team, looked after a number of workstreams in three broad areas: Departmental change; Markets and platforms; JET-wide activity, including Tax, Legal, Risk, and Change and Communications.
+JET’s integration programme team, reporting to the Managing Board and CEO, looked after a number of workstreams in three broad areas: Departmental change; Markets and platforms; JET-wide activity, including Tax, Legal, Risk, and Change and Communications.

-The role of the Change and Communications workstream was to bring the whole business along on the integration journey: support employees going through change, enable leaders to align with and advocate the vision, and win hearts and minds to become one team.
+The role of the Change and Communications workstream (a cross-functional group comprising the EVP: HR, EVP: Marketing, and Head of Internal Communications) was to bring the whole business along on the integration journey: support employees going through change, enable leaders to align with and advocate the vision, and win hearts and minds to become one team.

-The strategy was delivered across a suite of face-to-face channels, a selection of employee-led insight networks, and online touchpoints — with a global intranet at the centre of it all.
+The strategy was delivered across a suite of face-to-face channels (including a monthly global all-hands, local roadshows, and senior leadership team visits (where possible during COVID)), a selection of employee-led insight networks (including an ‘Integration Squad’ of JETers from all teams, countries and levels), and online touchpoints (Slack announcements channels, digital signage, podcast and global weekly newsletter) — with a global intranet at the centre of it all.

 Step into ‘The Kitchen’